tomato42/marvin-toolkit/README.md

 ## How to test?

-To test a library or application, you need to time how long the API call takes to process specific ciphertexts.
+To test a library or application, you need to time how long the API call takes to process ciphertexts of specific form.
 You need to test the decryption times repeatedly to collect enough data for a statistically significant result.
-The longer the library takes to process the message with the ciphertext and the smaller the difference between different ciphertexts is, the more observations are necessary to show that a library is vulnerable.
+The longer the library takes to process the message with the ciphertext and the smaller the side-channel is, the more observations are necessary to show that a library is vulnerable.
-In practice, for a local library call, with nanosecond precision timers, a collection of 100k to a 1M calls per ciphertext are sufficient to conclusively prove a vulnerability presence.
+In practice, for a local library call, with nanosecond precision timers, a collection of 100k to a 1M calls per ciphertext are sufficient to conclusively prove a presence of a side-channel of just dozen nanoseconds.
 For a fast library, measuring 10M calls may be enough to show that if the side channel exists, it's smaller than a single CPU cycle.
-For a slow one, it may take 1G calls or more.
+For a slow one, with noisy execution, it may take 1G calls or more.
-As a rule of thumb, start with 100k and then increase by an order of magnitude until tests report that the small timing side channel becomes too small.
+As a rule of thumb, start with 100k and then increase by an order of magnitude until tests report that the measured confidence iterval becomes too small for the CPU on which the test was executed.
-Once you've collected enough data, you need to perform statistical tests to check for presence of the side-channel.

 For a programmer familiar with the decryption API and access to a modern Linux system, we don't expect the preparation to take more than an hour.